Thoughtscript/truth-eliminability-sorting-algorithm/README.md

 I think this is akin to subfields like the debate between `S4` vs `S5 Modal Logic`, the correct semantics for Modality, and so on.

-> And indeed such an approach aligns well with the general history of mathematical logic: Lukasiewicz, Spencer-Brown, Nicod, Syllogistic Square, Tarski, Tableaux methods, Venn, Boole, and the like all leverage creativity with **Classical** constructivity to tackle similar questions from different vantages.
+> And indeed such an approach aligns well with the general history of mathematical logic: Lukasiewicz, Spencer-Brown, Nicod, Syllogistic Square, Tarski, Tableaux methods, Venn, Boole, and the like all leverage creativity with **Classical** constructivity to tackle similar questions from different vantage points.
 No modification of **Classical** logic or Set Theory is required!

 ## Key Philosophical Arguments